Mental Health & Well-being

 Get connected to mental health and substance use support, resources, and counselling with a mental health professional.

-• Or text WELLNESS to 741711
+• Visit their website or text WELLNESS to 741711

 Mental Health Commission of Canada